- Smart meters can track and control energy consumption, saving energy and money.

-A smart meter provides the objective tracking of utility energy consumption that occurs on the system or outlet it is attached to.
-For example, a smart meter connected to a natural gas line tracks the number of therms consumed by the facility.
-The "smart" feature of the meter lets it control the flow of the resource being used, such as natural gas, water or electricity.
-The smart aspect also allows the meter to be controlled remotely.
+A smart meter tracks the utility energy consumption that occurs on the system or outlet it is attached to.
+For example, a smart meter connected to a natural gas line tracks the number of therms consumed.
+The “smart” feature of the meter lets it control the flow of the resource being used, such as natural gas, water or electricity.
+The meter can also be controlled remotely.

 Why are smart meters becoming popular?

-Smart metering is a way for businesses to keep track of how much energy they're using so they can adjust their usage if necessary.
-In addition to measuring usage, smart meters record a variety of data points on consumption, including when a resource is being used, how much is being used at a time and where it's being directed.
-Through an internet or wireless connection, the data is relayed to a console, where you can see a breakdown of the data.
+Smart metering provides a way for businesses to keep track of how much energy they’re using so they can adjust their usage if necessary.
+In addition to measuring usage, smart meters record a variety of data points on consumption, including when a resource is being used, how much is being used at a time, and where it’s being directed.
+An internet or wireless connection relays the data to a console, where a business owner or administrator can see how that data breaks down.

-Many electric, gas, water and other utility companies have embraced smart metering as an efficient method of tracking usage across their customer bases to better determine costs and infrastructure needs.
-Smart metering can give both utilities and their customers better ideas of how usage affects their costs and help them determine new strategies to save money.
+Many electric, gas, water and other utility companies have embraced smart metering to track usage across their customer bases to better determine costs and infrastructure needs.
+Smart metering can give both utility providers and customers better ideas of how usage affects costs, and help business owners determine new energy-efficient strategies to save money.

 Though smart metering is relatively new, there are already many applications for the technology.
-The internet of things (IoT) field has taken advantage of smart metering to expand a network of interconnected devices producing a massive amount of data.
+For example, the Internet of Things (IoT) has taken advantage of smart metering to expand a network of interconnected devices producing a massive amount of data.
 [Learn about the top companies embracing clean energy.]

 How can smart metering help businesses?

-Neil Maldeis, engineering leader with HVAC system maker Trane, described a project with an Illinois school district to set up an interactive smart metering interface for students to monitor their own school's energy consumption.
+Neil Maldeis, lead engineer with HVAC system maker Trane, described a project with an Illinois school district to set up an interactive smart metering interface students can use to monitor their own school’s energy consumption.
 Based on the study’s results, the district implemented changes that paid off in more ways than one.

 “The upgrades implemented by the district helped increase energy efficiency, provide comfort to enhance learning conditions and improve environmental literacy,” Maldeis said.
 “As a result, energy and maintenance costs have been reduced, nearly 20 hours of weekly staff labor have been eliminated and the district has qualified for nearly $64,000 in rebates.
 District officials expect to save $500,000 over the course of the project, which was one of their strategic plan objectives.”